michaelsevilla/zlog-popper/paper.md

 Many variations of design here.
 What is the easiest way to winnow down the design space.

+### NEXT GRAPH A

 This is an easy interface to simulate.
 - Check Epoch (omap, stream header)
+- this graph also has the APPEND raw through for comparison
+- adds NEW OSD OP TO AVOID CLS OVERHEAD DISCUSSION FOR PAPER
+- 3 runs in this graph, no need to write interface
+- short runs to verify and then do all long runs togther with next graph

 Both protocol enforcement and logical address translation represent a larger design space involving index design.
 However